metrorailings/OwlBlog/content/posts/week-3-insights.md

 It's the big plays and the pass rush keeping these worthless Cowboys in contention, otherwise Seattle would have ran away with this dumb game eons ago.

+This Dallas offense has no real spirit outside of the young players.
+The veterans though...what's wrong with them?

+Jamal Adams may have injured himself after tripping on the turf.
+The turf monster up in Century Link is a scary dude.

 ***

 ## Texans @ Steelers